RobertTalbert/calculus/201-learningobjectives.md

 + Find the slope or equation of a tangent line to a curve given implicitly by an expression.
 + State whether a given limit is an indeterminate form, and if so, the state the type of indeterminate form.
 + State L'Hôpital's Rule.
 + Use L'Hôpital's Rule to evaluate limits of an indeterminate form.
++ Compute the limit of a function as the input increases or decreases without bound.

 ### Module 9: How can derivatives tell us important information about functions?
 (3.1, 3.2) -- 10/28-11/3 (begins to wrap around weekends)